Same Old Song and Dance: Live performances

 The song remains a fan favorite and a staple in the band's shows.
 The band often does an extended jam during it in concert, often resulting in the song extending two minutes over its original running time.
 This extended jam at the end of a song is used as a showcase for bassist Tom Hamilton.
 Tyler is also known to do his trademark scat singing during these jams.

 On other albums

 "Same Old Song and Dance" has been featured on Aerosmith compilations including Greatest Hits (1980) (where the song is remastered, 52 seconds of the song are edited out and the first line from one of the verses is changed from "Got you with your cocaine..." to "Shady-looking loser..."), Pandora's Box (1991), O, Yeah!
 Ultimate Aerosmith Hits (2002), and Greatest Hits 1973–1988 (2004).
 The song can also be found on the live albums Classics Live II (1987), A Little South of Sanity (1998) and Rockin' the Joint (2005), and the live DVD You Gotta Move (2004).

 In popular culture

 The song is mentioned in the Season 5 episode "Gaza" of the American TV series The West Wing.
+It also appears in the video game Guitar Hero III: Legends of Rock.